DevZest/RDO.Net/src/Docs/articles/ProgrammingRdoData/db_and_dbtable.md

 Fill the dialog form and click "OK", code of table relationship will be generated automatically.

-## Database temporary table
+## Database Temporary Table

 A temporary table, as the name suggests, is a database table that exists temporarily on the database server during the life time of the session.
 Temporary tables are particularly useful when you have a large number of records in a table and you repeatedly need to interact with a small subset of those records.
 In such cases instead of filtering the data again and again to fetch the subset, you can filter the data once and store it in a temporary table.
 You can then execute your queries on that temporary table.

 You can create temporary tables on-the-fly via Calling <xref:DevZest.Data.Primitives.DbSession.CreateTempTableAsync*> method of your `Db` class.
 Once created, you can use it as the same way as permanent tables.
-You don't need to delete the temporary tables, it will be deleted automatically by the database providers.
+You don't need to delete the temporary tables, it will be deleted automatically by the underlying database session provider.